mutantstandard/build/readme.md

 If you want some ideas on how to make your own scripts and commands, in the root of this repo there are `.command` executable scripts, all of which are the ones I use in everyday tests and for the final export of each release.

-The [Orxporter repo](https://github.com/mutantstandard/orxporter/) has full documentation on how to create your own build commands and understand manifest files.
+The [orxporter repo](https://github.com/mutantstandard/orxporter/) has full documentation on how to create your own build commands and understand manifest files.

 ### fonts

 *(this is just a basic quick guide for now)*

 - Download and put orxporter in this folder (as described above), export like this:
+- **(Use the fork by [Dzuk](https://github.com/dzuk-mutant/orxporter) for now, as the current Mutant Standard repo has an older, incompatible version)**

 ```
 ./orxporter/orxport.py -m manifest/out.orx -i ../input -q 32x32 -o out/font_sources -F svg,png-32,png-64,png-128 -t 4 -f %f/%u